 We at UWGB are committed to providing a safe campus environment.
 Every member of our campus community must take ownership of our goal and act accordingly.
 Over the years UWGB has undertaken many important institutional efforts to address campus safety, including this, our annual security report.
 I urge you to familiarize yourself with its contents.
-You will find helpful information about reporting crimes and other emergencies as well as procedures of one kind or another designed to protect members of our University community.
+You will find helpful information about reporting crimes and other as well as procedures to protect members of our University community.
 The safety of our students, faculty, staff and volunteers is our highest priority and we are well served by a fine Public Safety Department.
 However, we all need to cooperate to provide the greatest degree of campus safety possible and I urge each of you to do so.